dansmyers/IntroToCS-Fall-2019/Labs/6-Edifice_Complex.md

 ## Files

 Create a new directory named `ForLoopLab` for this lab and put a file into it named `Buildings.java`.
+You'll write a method for each problem in this lab, so you can put all of your code in `Buildings.java`.

 When you open your terminal, use `cd` to change to the directory: